 Instructions for adapting your code to an analysis pipeline

-Analysis pipelines in BON in a Box are workflows that have been adapted to pipelines within the tool.
+Analysis pipelines in BON in a Box are workflows that have been adapted to its pipelines framework.
 Here we will walk you through a few steps to adapt your code to run in BON in a Box.

 How to write a script video tutorial